 - Enhanced understanding of barriers victims face.

 - Enhanced understanding of prevalence of Female Perpetrators and need for support.

 - Scope of Male Victim Service provision and requirements.

 Information about the 2017 conference can be found below and the 2018 conference will follow a similar format.

 Who should attend?

-Those working in community safety, public health, social services, domestic abuse, the legal system (police, solicitors, CPS, probation), adult and children safeguarding, the health service (including GP’s, nurses and ambulance service), housing associations, victim support, anti-social behaviour, men’s health and welfare, equality & diversity, voluntary/third sector, academics, students and researchers.
+Those working in community safety, public health, social services, domestic abuse, the legal system (police, solicitors, CPS, probation), adult & children safeguarding, public health, housing associations, health service, victim support, anti-social behaviour, men’s health & welfare, equality & diversity, voluntary/third sector, students, academics & researchers.